Bensmrz/CEG4912-4913-CapstoneGroup4/README.md

 This project demonstrates object detection using MediaPipe Hands for recognizing hand gestures and mapping them to predefined labels (A, B, C, etc.).

-**Project Structure**
+**Project Structure** <br />
-The project consists of the following files and directories:
+The project consists of the following files and directories: <br />

-collect_imgs.py: This script is used for collecting and storing training data.
+collect_imgs.py: This script is used for collecting and storing training data. <br />

-create_dataset.py: This script is used to create a dataset using the collected images.
+create_dataset.py: This script is used to create a dataset using the collected images. <br />

-train_classifier.py: This script is used to train the model on hand gesture data.
+train_classifier.py: This script is used to train the model on hand gesture data. <br />
 inference_classifier.py: This script captures real-time video feed from the webcam and predicts hand gestures using the trained model.

 **How to Use**